-Check List Step/Task to do Documents to file ☐ Task is done Step 14.
-The city or village planning commission, by resolution adopted by majority vote, act to hold a public comment period and then a hearing on the plan.
-The hearing on Certified copy of the resolution. □ In the file the plan must occur 63 days after step 10 and 11 is done (§8(1)).
-Notice for the hearing shall require: 1. publishing a notice of the hearing twice in a newspaper of general circulation in the city or village.
-The notice is printed not less than 15 days before the hearing by 1 publication in the newspaper and in the official gazette, if any, of the municipality (§8(1)).
-2. Send a copy of the notice to each of those listed in Step 10 (§8(1)).
-(Each city, village, or township located within or contiguous to the city or village; county the city or village is within; regional planning commission; each contiguous county; each public utility company and railroad company), 3.
-(Optional) Send a copy of the notice to each state, federal, Native American tribe governments and agencies which own more than 10 acres of land within the village or city; 4.
-(Optional) Additional publicity to whomever and in whatever forms desired.
+Check Lis t Step/Task to do Documents to file □ Task is done Step 14.
+The township planning commission, by resolution, adopted by majority vote, act to hold a public comment period and then a hearing on the plan.
+The hearing on the plan must Certified copy of the resolution. □ In the fi and then a hearing on the plan.
+The hearing on the plan must occur 83 days after step 10 and 11 is done (§8(1)).
+Notice for the hearing shall require: publishing a notice of the hearing twice in a newspaper of general circulation in the township.
+The first publication shall be not more than 30 days or less than 20 days before the date of the hearing.
+The second publication shall be not more than 8 days before the date of the hearing (§8(1)).
+(Optional) Send a copy of the notice to each of those listed in Step 10 (each city, village, or township located within or contiguous to the township; county the township is within; regional planning commission; each contiguous county; each public utility company and railroad company), (Optional) Send a copy of the notice to each state, federal, Native American tribe governments and agencies which own more than 10 acres of land within the county; (Optional) Additional publicity to whomever and in whatever forms desired.
 Notices should include the place (such as a local library) and times people can borrow, read, or copy the proposed plan; where to mail comments; where and when the hearing will be held.
-(For a plan amendment the hearing on the plan must occur 40 days after step 10 and 11 is over.)
+(For a plan amendment the hearing on the plan must occur 60 days after step 10 and 11 is over.)
 Copy of the notices, list of who notices were sent to and an affidavit indicating when they were sent.
-Newspaper affidavits of publication. ☐ Task is done ☐ In the file Step 15.
-The village or city planning commission holds a formal hearing on the plan (§8(1)) more than 78 days after step 10.
-(55 days for an amendment to the plan.)
-Copy of minutes of the hearing. ☐ Task is done ☐ In the file Step 16.
-(Optional) The planning commission prepares a response to the comments received at the public hearing which: Changes the proposed plan as a result of the comments made at the hearing, Prepares a preponderance of reasons why the proposed plan should not be changed as a result of the comment made at the hearing.
+Newspaper affidavits of publication. □ Task is done □ In the fi Step 15.
+The township planning commission holds a formal hearing on the plan ( $\$8(1)$ ) more than 83 days (60 for a plan amendment) after step 10.
+Copy of minutes of the hearing. □ Task is done □ In the fi Step 16.
+(Optional) The planning commission prepares a response to the comments received at the public hearing which: 1.
+Changes the proposed plan as a result of the comments made at the hearing, 2.
+Prepares a preponderance of reasons why the proposed plan should not be changed as a result of the comment made at the hearing.
 Copy of the changes to the proposed plan or reasons why it is not changed.